Hmcg23/fenyx-website/README.md

 * [Other Info](#other-info)

 ## General info
-This project is a simple portfolio type website that I create
+This project is a simple portfolio type website that I created

 ## Technologies
 Project is created with: